AmirF19/Audio_Predictive_Coding_Model/README.md

 # Predictive Coding Model of Audio Input & N400

-A hierarchical predictive computational model simulating the N400 ERP component during auditory word recognition.
+A hierarchical predictive coding model simulating the N400 response during auditory word recognition.

 ## Overview

 This project implements a predictive coding model adapted from Nour Eddine et al. (2024) for auditory priming experiments.
-The model simulates how the brain processes spoken words and generates prediction errors that correspond to the N400 ERP component.
+The model simulates how the brain processes spoken words and generates prediction errors that correspond to the N400 ERP component response.

 ### Research Question